 Ensure you pay the right taxes

 If you work part time while studying, you pay income tax in the same way as anybody else.
-This means that if you earn less than £11,000 a year, you should pay nothing.
-Depending on how you are paid, you may be wrongly charged income tax - in this case, you can claim a refund through HMRC.
+This means that if you earn less than £11,000 a year, you shouldn't have to pay any taxes.
+Depending on how you're paid, you may be wrongly charged income tax - in this case, you can claim a refund through HMRC.

-Meanwhile, recent changes to the rules mean you need to buy a TV licence even if you only use catch-up services on BBC iPlayer.
-However, you can get a partial refund if you have three months left on the licence when you leave university at the end of the academic year.
-Find out more at TV Licensing.
+Meanwhile, recent changes to licensing laws mean you need to buy a TV licence even if you only use catch-up services on BBC iPlayer.
+You can claim a partial refund if you have three months left on the licence when you leave university at the end of the academic year - find out more at TV Licensing.